ZackFra/Salesforce-Moxygen/README.md

             Name = 'Lame'
         );

-	// Does an insert without registering that DML was performed DML.doMockInsert(newAcct);
+	// Does an insert, just as you would normally DML.doInsert(newAcct);

         AccountService service = new AccountService();